Berlin Greens want to decriminalize hard party drugs

 In the future, criminal proceedings should also be stopped in Berlin for possession of small amounts of hard drugs – as is the case with cannabis products such as marijuana and cannabis, the Berlin Greens are demanding.
 In some other federal states, this is common with a gram of cocaine or a little ecstasy.
 The Greens also want the police not to even investigate cannabis finds weighing up to 15 grams.
 The “Joint in the Park” should no longer be pursued by the police and the cannabis should no longer be confiscated.
 Criminal law is the “wrong answer for harmless stoners,” said Graf, adding: “The criminalization of drug users is a relic from the last millennium and must come to an end.”

 If the police currently find marijuana on someone in Berlin, they initiate an investigation.
-If the amount found is less than 10 grams, the public prosecutor’s office will generally stop the investigation and if it is less than 15 grams, it will usually be stopped.
+If the amount found is less than 10 grams, the investigations are generally stopped by the public prosecutor’s office and under 15 grams are usually stopped.
 The police work “actually for the garbage can”, according to the Greens.
 The federal government, made up of SPD, Greens and FDP, plans to partially allow cannabis and to introduce controlled sales of the drug to adults for recreational purposes in certain shops.
 A bill is expected to be presented by the end of the year.

 Decriminalize Hard Party Drugs? – Objection to the Greens’ proposal comes from the CDU